Department S (TV series): Synopsis

 Department S is a division of Interpol headed by international bureaucrat Sir Curtis Seretse (Dennis Alaba Peters).
-Its headquarters is in Paris and its members investigate international cases that other crime agencies cannot solve.
+Its headquarters are in Paris and its members investigate international cases that other crime agencies cannot solve.
+The plots focused on bizarre discoveries such as a plane which lands at Heathrow Airport with no pilot or passengers ("One of our Aircraft is Empty") or a Government official whose chauffer finds him transformed into a skeleton ("The Bones of Byrom Blain").

 The team itself is led by American and former FBI agent Stewart Sullivan (Joel Fabiani), who takes direction from Seretse.
-Outside of his FBI experience, little is known about Sullivan except that he is pragmatic and hands-on, and does much of the leg-work, confronting the criminals.
+Outside of his FBI experience, little is known about Stewart except that he is pragmatic and hands-on, and does much of the leg-work, confronting the criminals.

 Jason King (Peter Wyngarde) is the ideas man, but also helps in the field.
 He is an adventure novelist who uses details from their cases to write his novels.
-The living he makes writing novels affords him a hedonistic lifestyle, and he is often seen with beautiful women though he has no permanent love interest in the series; in one episode he mentions he is a widower whose wife was killed in a plane crash.
-King also serves as comic relief in the series, especially in scenes of hand-to-hand combat where he winds up being subdued as often as he prevails.
+The living he makes writing novels affords him a hedonistic lifestyle, and he is often seen with "beautiful" women though he has no permanent love interest in the series; in one episode he mentions he is a widower whose wife was killed in a plane crash.
+Jason King also serves as comic relief in the series, especially in scenes of hand-to-hand combat where he winds up being subdued as often as he prevails.

 Annabelle Hurst (Rosemary Nicols) is a computer expert and analyst as well as a field investigator.
-A very attractive woman, Hurst sometimes appears in seductive, glamorous disguises, as well as her underwear in the first episode.
-There are ongoing hints of romantic interest between Sullivan and Hurst during the series.
+She sometimes appears in seductive, glamorous disguises, and is shown in her underwear in the first episode or later taking a bubble bath.
+There are ongoing hints of romantic interest between Stewart and Annabelle during the series.